-- If you have formulas that apply categories 'explicitly' (i.e. you have a specific value/formula for each category item), this will make the model larger as Causal needs to store more.
-Consider if you need this or could use implicit/inherited categories instead, or use a category item in an if statement (allowing you to dynamically define a variable's categorical values/formulas without requiring a separate formula for each category item).
+- If you have variables that have a specific value/formula for each category item (or multiple overrides within the variable), this will make the model larger as Causal needs to store more.
+Consider if you need this, or could use one aggregate formula instead, or use a category item in an if statement (allowing you to dynamically define a variable's categorical values/formulas without requiring a separate formula for each category item).

 - With if statements, consider if you really need a nested if statement (i.e. if X then Y else if A then B else [...]), or if you can use multiple if statements in the same formula (i.e. if X then Y else 0 + if A then B else 0 + [...]).
 The latter is a lot simpler and quicker to compute as the if statements are separate.

 - Consider removing scenarios that are no longer in use.